Conclusion:

 - Contents of the Ark:

-- The Ark of the Covenant is an earthly object created by men in accordance with God's instruction.
-It's function is to represent, and so to
+Ark of the Covenant is an earthly object created by men in accordance with God's instruction.
+The Ark is a model whose function is

 but about these things we cannot now speak in detail.
 [Why not?
 The writer of Hebrews knew that detailing these God-Truths about Jesus and revealing the Infinite Extent of His Deity at this early, frail and Jewish-oriented time in Church history, would have stirred much controversy, confusion and strife.]